MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-resource-organization.md

 ---
-title: Plan your workspaces
+title: Organize and setup Azure Machine Learning environments
-description: When planning an Azure Machine Learning deployment for an enterprise environment, there are common decision points and scenarios that impact how you create the workspace.
+description: When planning an Azure Machine Learning deployment for an enterprise environment, there are common consideration and decision points that impact how you create the Azure Machine Learning workspace(s).
 author: denniseik
 ms.author: deeikele
 ms.date: 03/22/2021